meltwater/mlabs-koa/docs/README.md

 Serves healthy status at `GET /health` and each individual healthy status at `GET /health/:name`.

+Will trigger new health checks and wait for all to resolve before responding.

 The boolean health status is computed from `healthMethods[name](healthMonitor[name].status())`.